 When I reached Tosh it was raining with small particles of ice.
 I managed a room in a hotel very near to the taxi stand for the night halt.
 The room was good as per my expectation in such a remote place.
 I kept my luggage there.
 I could not stay in the room as there was nothing to do except lying on the bed and I did not want to sleep during daytime.
+There was no electricity too.
 I was offered by the hotel manager to sit beside the fireplace of the dining hall as I was partly drenched and was shivering with cold.

 A man was sitting there, he did look neither elegant nor rich anyway, but I came to know that he owned the hotel and few other hotels also at very strategic points like this one.
-He and his manager were taking marijuana from a hush pipe ( chillum ) from time to time.
-Initially I could not realize what they were smoking, but later on I found whoever was coming taking a puff or two from the pipe in turn.
+He and his manager were taking marijuana from a hash pipe ( chillum ) from time to time.
+Initially I could not realize what they were smoking, but later on I found whoever was coming, taking a puff or two from the pipe in turn.
 I thought that it was too cold and probably it was necessary to take something for stimulation to bear such cold.
 Few boys came back after trekking and asked for a browny which looked like a small chocolate pastry.
 I became quite surprised when I knew each costs 500 rupees.

 As it was raining continuously and there was no electricity so I could neither go outside for a walk nor lie in my room for rest.
 The whole day I sat idle beside the fire watching people having hush or marijuana in different forms or ways.
 All the boys, came there, were mostly from 20 to 35 years old.
 They were from Delhi or Chadigarh or Kerala.
 All of them were sober and very well behaved.
 I talked with them the whole day.
 During lunch a group of people came trekking from Barsaini.
 But they did not stay at Tosh, they had their lunch, and went back again wearing rain coats.
 Everyone considered it unnatural to come in the rain taking so much risk and hassle and not enjoying the surreal beauty of Tosh staying one night there.

 N.B.
 An appeal : A home stay owner of Parvati Valley expressed his deep regret about the spread and sell of illegal narcotics in this valley which is not only destroying the culture of the natives but also destroying the life of the youth of that area.
-They are becoming greedy as well as violent day by day and some of them are getting so much addicted to these that they are losing their mental balance.
+They are becoming greedy as well as violent day by day and some of them are getting so much addicted to these poisons that they are losing their mental balance.
 So I humbly request all Himalaya lovers not to promote or encourage this .
 Go to Parvati valley to enjoy its natural beauty and get addicted to it.